About Disputes

 ACH dispute return codes

 These are return codes that are provided in the Nacha file when there is a dispute.
-Except as noted, each of these return codes requires a Written Statement of Unauthorized Debit (WSUD) from the account holder, and each return must be submitted within 60 calendar days of the transaction being posted to the recipient account.
+Except as noted, each of these return codes requires a WSUD from the account holder, and each return must be submitted within 60 calendar days of the transaction being posted to the recipient account.

 Code | Description | Explanation |